 - ¿Iman kashan uhanapaq? = What do you have to drink?

 One of the things that characterize Peru is the affection with which people are treated, and for that reason, we usually call our friends: “brothers”.
 But unlike English and Spanish where we only say sister and brother, it changes a lot in Quechua, since it depends who says to whom this word.

 - Brother to Brother = Wayqey.

 - Sister to brother = Turay.

-When it comes to love, Quechua is one of the best languages to fall in love with> It’s not in vain that songs are sung with this traditional language talking about this subject.
+When it comes to love, Quechua is one of the best languages to fall in love with.
+It’s not in vain that songs are sung with this traditional language talking about this beautiful feeling.

 - ¿Sapallaykiraqchu kanki? = Are you single?

 - Noq´ a sapallayraqmi qani = I am single.